leocurrie/xmastree-painting/README.md

 There are 4 components

-1. An HTTP server (the "Pixel Server") to control a string of WS2811/WS2812 LEDs.
+1. The "Pixel Server" (scripts/server.py), an HTTP server to control a string of WS2811/WS2812 LEDs.
    The Pixel Server handles JSON messages posted from the UI.
 These messages simply contain an array of pixel colours, there is one array element for each LED of interest.
 The pixel colours are passed as RGB values.
    When a message is received, the server immediately updates the string of LEDs using a WS281X library.
    The library can be found here: https://github.com/jgarff/rpi_ws281x